Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Experimental Methods

 X-ray photoelectron spectroscopy (XPS) analysis was performed using a Kratos Axis Ultra x-ray photoelectron spectrometer using a monochromatic Al K$\alpha$ source.
-A 1.3 nm thick layer of carbon, as measured by a quartz crystal monitor, was deposited using sputtering to reduce charging effects during scans (Leica EM ACE600 Carbon Evaporator).
-The resulting data was analyzed in CASA-XPS from Casa Software Ltd. For each sample, we collected the carbon C1s, oxygen O1s, niobium Nb3d5/2 and Nb3d3/2, niobium Nb4s, lithium Li1s, fluorine F1s, and magnesium Mg2p peaks.
+A 1.69 nm thick layer of carbon, as measured by a quartz crystal monitor, was deposited using sputtering to reduce charging effects during scans (Leica EM ACE600 Carbon Evaporator).
+The resulting data was analyzed in CASA-XPS from Casa Software Ltd. For each sample, we collected the carbon C1s, oxygen O1s, niobium Nb3d$_{5/2}$ and Nb3d$_{3/2}$, niobium Nb4s, lithium Li1s, fluorine F1s, and magnesium Mg2p peaks.
 The carbon C1s peak was used as a reference to calibrate peak positions.
 We fit the data using a Shirley background subtraction and peak fitting routines from Refs.~\cite{2002_LN_H2_XPS, gruenke2023LNXPS}.

 Two alternate recipes were also investigated.
-The first alternate recipe consists of a 20-second H$_2$ plasma exposure of the same parameters as the SF$_6$/Ar recipe followed by a 20-second O$_2$/SF$_6$ exposure (300 W ICP power, 3 W RIE power, 38 V DC bias, 35 sccm O$_2$, 15 sccm SF$_6$).
-The second alternate recipe uses the same 20-second H$_2$ plasma exposure followed by a 20-second Cl$_2$/BCl$_3$ exposure (300 W ICP power, 2 W RIE power, 40 V DC bias, 20 sccm Cl$_2$, 40 sccm BCl$_3$).
-The second alternate recipe was motivated by reports of ALE processes for metal oxides based on BCl\textsubscript{3}, \cite{Oehrlein_tipping_pt_2015} and the Cl$_2$:BCl$_3$ gas flow ratio was selected based on an RIE recipe of LN using chlorine. \cite{Cl_RIE_LN} Etch depth measurements and 500 $\times$ 500 nm$^2$ surface roughness scans over 20 cycles from these alternate processes were compared with those of the original nominal ALE recipe consisting of a 20-second H$_2$ plasma exposure followed by a 20-second SF$_6$/Ar exposure.
+The first alternate recipe consists of a 40-second H$_2$ plasma exposure of the same parameters as the SF$_6$/Ar recipe followed by a 40-second O$_2$/SF$_6$ exposure (300 W ICP power, 3.5 W RIE power, 39 V DC bias, 35 sccm O$_2$, 15 sccm SF$_6$).
+The second alternate recipe uses the same 40-second H$_2$ plasma exposure followed by a 40-second Cl$_2$/BCl$_3$ exposure (300 W ICP power, 5 W RIE power, 73 V DC bias, 20 sccm Cl$_2$, 40 sccm BCl$_3$).
+The second alternate recipe was motivated by reports of ALE processes for metal oxides based on BCl\textsubscript{3}, \cite{Oehrlein_tipping_pt_2015} and the Cl$_2$:BCl$_3$ gas flow ratio was selected based on an RIE recipe of LN using chlorine. \cite{Cl_RIE_LN} Whether the O$_2$/SF$_6$ and Cl$_2$/BCl$_3$ processes were at saturation was not determined.
+Etch depth measurements and 500 $\times$ 500 nm$^2$ surface roughness scans over 20 cycles from these alternate processes were compared with 20 cycles of the original ALE recipe consisting of a 40-second H$_2$ plasma exposure followed by a 40-second SF$_6$/Ar exposure.